GaabrieeLp/HybrisPlugDJ/README.md

 Licensing
 ---------
-Christian BUISSON French Developper contact by electronic mail: hybris_95@hotmail.com
+Christian BUISSON French Developper contact by electronic mail: hybris_95@hotmail.com Gabriel POSSAMAI Brazilian Developper contact by electronic mail: gabrielf.possamai@gmail.com

-Copyright © 2014 Christian BUISSON
+Copyright © 2014 Christian BUISSON / Gabriel POSSAMAI

     This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by